Should You Freeze Your Child's Credit?

-More than a million children were the victims of identity theft in 2017, for a total of $2.8 billion in losses, a recent report found.
+More than a million children were the victims of identity theft in 2017, for a total of $2.8 billion in losses.
 Even more disturbing?
 A majority of these children were under age 8.
 That’s why you should consider freezing your child’s credit report to protect them from potential fraud.

 Why Freeze Your Child’s Credit Report?

 Children are vulnerable to identity theft.
 That’s because not only do they have all the necessary components an identity thief is looking for—a valid social security number, name, and address—but they will likely not be aware of any identity theft or fraudulent activity on their credit reports until they reach age 18 and apply for their first credit card.
 Worth noting: A child can obtain a credit card before their 18th birthday, but will need a co-signer to do so.

 Freezing your child’s credit will help prevent your child’s identity from being used to open fake accounts, obtain fraudulent loans and mortgages, and other fraudulent activity.

 A Fraud Alert Is Not the Same as a Credit Freeze

 Children are also becoming victims of synthetic identity theft, which uses their Social Security number but a fake name and address, (making it harder to track), and even financial aid fraud for the college-aged set.
 In short, it’s fast becoming a serious financial issue.
 That’s why freezing your child’s credit may be a smart financial move.

 You can now freeze your child’s credit for free at the three major credit reporting agencies, (Equifax, Experian, and TransUnion) thanks to The Fair Credit Reporting Act.
 Each agency has separate requirements for doing so, and you should freeze your child’s credit with all three bureaus.